 Upon switching from a highly processed food such as kibble or canned, to a dehydrated raw or raw food there may be some detoxifying and clean up of accumulated food debris.
 Your pets stool volume may temporarily increase or they may develop diarrhea.
 This is actually a healthy response by the digestive system as long as you transition slowly enough and supplement properly to prevent severe diarrhea.
 Processed food leaves "residue" in the system... material that is neither absorbed nor passed due to inefficient digestion.
 Dehydrated raw or raw food is optimally absorbed and what minor material that is not utilized by the body passes through, eliminating a major burden on the digestive system and consequently the immune systems.
 This leaves the body able to perform other necessary tasks, which may include a "spring cleaning" of the colon.
 This in turn creates a healthy environment in the gut and makes it less susceptible to parasites and bacteria, which live in the mucus sludge of the colon.
 As stated above we have products which can minimize the discomfort (for humans cleaning up) and negative side effects of this otherwise healthy process.

-**Supplements such as Honest Kitchen Perfect Form and Elemental Provisions The Regulator are considered the “miracle cure” for diarrhea.
-However, they do not cure the CAUSE of diarrhea, rather they manage the symptom of diarrhea while the body acclimates to a new food or while other support is given to resolve the cause of the problem (e.g. problems such as giardia or pancreatitis).
-Should these products be required to control diarrhea or constipation for more than 10 days you should consult a medical professional or nutritionist to address any underlying cause.
+**Elemental Provisions The Regulator is considered the "miracle cure" for diarrhea.
+However, it does not cure the CAUSE of diarrhea, rather it manages the symptom of diarrhea while the body acclimates to a new food or while other support is given to resolve the cause of the problem (e.g. problems such as giardia or pancreatitis).
+Should it be required to control diarrhea or constipation for more than 10 days you should consult a medical professional or nutritionist to address any underlying cause.
 While these products are safe to give in large doses long term, it is important to address the cause of concern rather than using these types of supplements to prevent symptoms.
-Please come in, call or email Hero’s Pets with any questions, comments or concerns.
+Please come in, call or email Hero's Pets with any questions, comments or concerns.